portfolio-performance/portfolio-help/docs/en/getting-started/manage-portfolio/bonds.md

 Before you can add the buying transaction, you must [create the security](../adding-securities.md) in the Securities account.
-Searching for the ISIN in PP does not yield any results, and searching by name returns the tradable Volkswagen shares.
+Searching for the ISIN in Portfolio Performance does not yield any results, and searching by name returns the tradable Volkswagen shares.
 Therefore, you'll need to create an empty instrument and manually input the information for the bond.
 Historical bond prices aren't particularly crucial since the bond will ultimately be redeemed at 100% upon maturity.
 However, -if necessary- they can be [downloaded in table format](../../how-to/downloading-historical-prices/table-website.md) from for example the [ariva.de website ](https://www.ariva.de/XS1972547696/kurse/historische-kurse?go=1&boerse_id=1&month=&clean_bezug=1).
 It's important to note that bond prices in historical records are typically expressed as percentages, ranging from 0 to 100%, rather than in a specific currency like EUR, as is common for shares.

 # Recording the buy transaction